 The lake views continue at family-owned La Strada at Lake Lure.
 The lunch menu at this Italian grill is extensive and includes an appetizer description sure to catch your eye: sweet potato waffle fries with piña colada caramel dipping sauce.

 Butterflies – at least in your stomach – won’t be an issue on Canopy Ridge Farm’s six zip lines, which stretch up to 1,000 feet.
 That’s because you’ll be too busy laughing at the jokes told by your guides.
 Whether you’re a first-time or experienced rider, they’ll help you maximize the sights and sensations of soaring through the forest’s canopy and ensure your safety.

 If you’d rather have four feet on the ground, saddle up with Cedar Creek Riding Stable’s gentle horses.
-It offers three guided tours, which last 1 to 2 hours along trails that crisscross 350 acres.
+It offers three guided tours, which last one to two hours along trails that crisscross 350 acres.
 There also are ponies for young riders, gem mining and fishing, if you bring your gear.

 Enjoy dinner lakeside at LakeHouse Restaurant.
 It’s known for its spinach and artichoke dip and she crab soup.
-Either is a perfect setup for one of the juicy steaks or tender Blue Ridge Mountain trout.
+Either is a perfect setup for one of the juicy steaks or seafood dishes.
 Travel there by boat and then head back to the center of the lake to admire the sunset.

 Day 3: Uncover History

 Follow U.S. Highway 64 from Lake Lure to Rutherfordton, where you can try The Olive Tree’s signature French toast breakfast sandwich before an introduction to the city’s famous son, Christopher Bechtler.
 He minted $1 gold coins in 1832, almost 20 years before the federal government.